9il/atmosphere/README.md

 <img src="http://9il.github.io/atmosphere/doc/images/GV-gamma_0120.svg" alt="Generalized variance-gamma distribution" width="280" />

 #### What can I use this package for?
-Atmosphere GM can be used for risk management in economics, finance and thermonuclear reactors ;-)
+Atmosphere can be used for risk management in economics, finance and thermonuclear reactors ;-)

 #Documentation
 Documentation (API) can be found [here](http://9il.github.io/atmosphere/doc/atmosphere.html).